larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 and you have 3 consoles so that is absolutely incredible.
 They're out there in a school in 1968.
-Device coming back in to run the PDP six for the purpose of running a logo program.
+Device coming back in to run the PDP-6 for the purpose of running a Logo program.
 Yeah,
 and they're doing this in
 their own class in their own